expo/expo/packages/@expo/cli/README.md

 This CLI has the following purposes:

-- Be a minimal interface for starting a local development server that emulates a production EAS Updates server.
+- Be a minimal interface for starting a local development server that emulates a production EAS Update server.
 The development server is the proxy between a native runtime (Expo Go, Dev Client) and a JS Bundler (Metro, Webpack).
   - To accomplish secure manifest signing (think https/TSL/SSL for web (required for sandboxing AsyncStorage, Permissions, etc.)) we need an authenticated Expo user account.
 This is the only reason we include the authentication commands `login`, `logout`, `whoami`, `register`.
 Standard web CLIs don't have authentication commands because they either don't set up https or they use emulation via packages like `devcert`.
 - Orchestrating various native tools like Xcode, `Simulator.app`, Android Studio, ADB, etc. to make native builds as painless as possible. `run:ios`, `run:android` commands.
 - Implementing a versioned `prebuild` command that can reliably work with a project for long periods of time.
 Prebuild is like a bundler for native code, it generates the `ios`, `android` folders based on the project Expo config (`app.json`).